softtrainee/arlab/docs/bakeout_scripting.rst

 Here's how to write a bakeoutscript

-#. launch BakeoutManager (Bo on the dock)
+#.
+Launch BakeoutManager (Bo on the dock)

-#. open the script editor (``Edit scripts`` button).
+#.
+Open the script editor (``Edit scripts`` button).
 An empty script is opened as a default

-#. use ``Open`` to open an existing script or just start writing one from scratch
+#.
+Use ``Open`` to open an existing script or just start writing one from scratch

-#. write your script. see below
+#.
+Write your script. see below

-#. you may check the syntax of your script at any point by hitting ``Test``.
+#.
+You may check the syntax of your script at any point by hitting ``Test``.
 A dialog will pop up saying if there was a problem and what it was or if the script passed with no errors.
 The scripts syntax is also automatically checked before saving.

 #.
 Use ``Save`` and ``Save As`` in the normal manner. script files should end with **.py** .  if the file ending is omitted a **.py** is appended automatically

-#. close the script editor
+#.
+Close the script editor

-here is an example script
+Here is an example script

 .. code-block:: python